LukasGalliker/ese2013-team9/README.md

 10. Nice animations for the list scrolling
 11. Customizable UI (Colors, Fonts, Themes) (ev. a pro feature?)
 12. Quickly add items to a list via widget (ev. a pro feature?)
+13. At the end of shopping there should be a conclusion/summary of cost like "you spent xx $" -> send notification to share partners "guy x went shopping, he bought ... summary"

+### Questions
++ What should be shown when you start up the app?
+Overview of all shopping lists or the last opened list? -> overview?
++ How should we share the lists (facebook etc. or only in-app)?
++ How far down do we have to go with versions? don't worry about lower versions (till 4, maybe 3)

+### Requirements Document

+1. Introduction
+	- Purpose
+	Shoppy is an application to manage your shopping lists digitally and have it with you whenever you need it.
+	- Stakeholders
+		- Users: Everybody who used to go shopping
+	- Definitions (Glossary, special terms)
+	- System overview
+		- When you open the app it returns to the last opened list and presents you the items you have to buy.
+	- References (other applications, sources, information that complements what we're writing)
+		- Out of Milk
+2. Overall description
+	- Use cases
+	- Actor characteristics
+3. Specific requirements
+	- Functional requirements
+	- Non-functional requirements (external, performance, etc.)

+### Main Use Case

+- Memory aid, I want to spend too much time categorizing and adding items to the list, if not I will stop using the app, so it should be quite straight forward